-On 22 November, the Business and Energy Secretary Greg Clark visited the Culham Science Centre-based Oxbotica to announce the UK government has committed £25m towards three autonomous vehicle projects, bringing the introduction of self-driving cars to Britain’s roads ever closer.
+On 22 November, the Business and Energy Secretary Greg Clark visited the Culham Science Centre-based Oxbotica to announce the UK government has committed £25 million towards 3 autonomous vehicle projects, bringing the introduction of self-driving cars to Britain’s roads ever closer.

 Why was this announcement made in Oxfordshire?
 Simply put, we are at the heart of connected and autonomous vehicle developments globally, whether that’s research and development, or the ongoing commercialisation of the technology.